Examples of Trademark Infringement Cases

 - Adidas v.
 Forever 21 - Adidas has filed a suit against clothing retailer Forever 21, claiming that the retailer's three-stripe design on products constitutes a counterfeit product.
 Adidas claims it has put millions into branding the three-stripe design and holds numerous patents on it.

 If you need help with a trademark infringement case, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.